nyu-daniel-zint/intro-to-computer-science/slides/welcome.md

 - The notes pertinent to any lecture are found on the [schedule](./../schedule).

-You find all the material to his courses on [Knowldedge Kitchen](https://knowledge.kitchen/).
+You find all the material for his courses on [Knowledge Kitchen](https://knowledge.kitchen/).

 ---